LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Compression-algorithm.md

     273 258 101 272 116 104 97 116 39 115 268 104 260 113 117 101 115 116 105 111 110]
     To be or not to be, to be or not to be, that's the question

+Here, we have 44 the compressed codes for an input string of 59 bytes; i.e. a compression ration of about 0.74.

 In a real implementation, we would need to set some limit to the dictionary size, because memory is limited and, also, it doesn't really make sense to keep adding longer and longer sequences of characters as, the longer they grow, the more unlikely we will find repetitions.
 On course, the `encode` and `decode` subroutines have to agree on that size limit.
-There was no reason to implement such a size limit for our tiny toy example.
+There was no reason to implement such a size limit for our tiny toy examples.

-If you're interested with data compression techniques, you might also want to take a look at the exercise on Huffman coding (as well as its solution) at the end of chapter 10 of my *Think Perl 6* book, which can be downloaded for free in PDF format on this [same github repository](https://github.com/LaurentRosenfeld/thinkperl6/tree/master/PDF).
+If you're interested with data compression techniques, you might also want to take a look at the exercise on Huffman coding (as well as its solutions) at the end of chapter 10 of my *Think Perl 6* book, which can be downloaded for free in PDF format on this [same github repository](https://github.com/LaurentRosenfeld/thinkperl6/tree/master/PDF).

 ## Alternative Solutions

 The description of the LZW algorithm is a fairly detailed specification that leaves relatively little room for imagination.
-Therefore, the solutions suggested by the challengers are mostly looking very similar, usually only implementation details outside the algorithm per se vary.
+Therefore, the solutions suggested by the challengers are mostly looking very similar, usually only implementation details outside the algorithm itself vary.

-[Arne Sommer](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-022/arne-sommer/perl6/ch-2.p6) started with an alphabet and a hash consisting only of the letters present in the string to be compressed.
+[Arne Sommer](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-022/arne-sommer/perl6/ch-2.p6) started with an alphabet and a hash consisting only of the letters occurring in the string to be compressed.
 This make a smaller alphabet and initial dictionary size, but this means that the alphabet needs to be transmitted to the decoding subroutine.
 Besides that, the algorithm is essentially the same, except that Arne converts the compressed message into a binary string (i.e. a string comprised of 0 and 1 characters).

-[Roger Bell West](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-022/ruben-westerberg/perl6/ch-2.p6) also started with a dictionary consisting only of the letters present in the string to be compressed.
+[Roger Bell West](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-022/ruben-westerberg/perl6/ch-2.p6) also started with a dictionary consisting only of the letters occurring in the string to be compressed.
 His `encode` subroutine does what it is supposed to do.
 But his `decode` subroutine uses the full dictionary prepared by `encode` as a parameter, so that it does not have anything to do other than a simple dictionary lookup:

 ```Perl6
 sub decode(@dict, @in, @out) {